Online Therapy: Is it Right for You?

 Some people continue to go to therapy on an ongoing basis.
 That's okay, especially if you don't have other people to turn to for support in your life.
 Ideally, your therapist will be able to help you develop outside sources of support, but that's not always possible.
 If therapy meets an important need in your life and the expense is not an issue, continuing indefinitely is a legitimate choice.

 Also keep in mind that some therapists do not accept insurance, only payment directly from the patient.
 Sometimes these therapists will accept sliding scale payments, where you pay what you can afford for each session.
-Don’t be afraid to ask what arrangements can be made if you feel the therapist could be a good fit for you.
+Don't be afraid to ask what arrangements can be made if you feel that the therapist could be a good fit for you.

 Take a look around your community for service agencies or organizations that may offer psychotherapy at discounted rates.
 Senior centers, family service agencies, and mental health clinics are good places to start.
 Many offer affordable options, including sliding payment scales.

-Agencies that involve interns in training also can be an option for quality therapy.
+Agencies that involve interns in training also can be an option for therapy.
 An intern may be a good choice for you if the intern is enthusiastic, empathetic, and has quality supervisory training.
-However, an intern’s time at the agency is limited, so when the training is finished, you either need to stop the therapy or find another therapist.
+However, an intern's time at the agency is limited, so when the training is finished, you either need to stop the therapy or find another therapist.